 In order for Admissions to stay in contact with you, it’s crucial that you include a valid email address on your application and notify us whenever you change this address.
 Once your application is processed, we will email you instructions for setting up a secure account on the Applicant Link.
 This will allow you to:

-- check the status of your application credentials
+- check for missing application credentials

 - view your admission decision online